Vernon Gibbs: Have you ever heard another guitarist who can move you the way Hendrix did?

 4:02: Reprise of opening riff, cadence figure, final rave-up.

 This is a newly-reworked version of "The Spirit" from the unreleased 1974 Stockholm sessions.
-Allan's brief, "pretty" solo here begins with some Holdsworthian tremolo bar articulation.
+Allan's brief, "pretty" solo here begins with some proto-Holdsworthian tremolo bar articulation.
 This tactic would be further developed in the ensuing years.

 0:00: Ballad led by lyrical head melody on lead guitar/keys, leading to cadential harmony.